emilirol/idg1293-2024-oblig2-group-6/documents/report.md

 I was a bit slow to answer the first message.
 I offered to split the work, but the other member suggested that she complete the first part of the code since she had already started.

-After the SVG elements was extracted, I used both viewBox and CSSstyle them correctly in terms of positioning and size.
+After the SVG elements was extracted, I used both viewBox and CSS to style them correctly in terms of positioning and size.
 I also animated the SVG using various types of animations, including CSS animations and SMIL animations.
 I used SMIL animation for the eyes on the moon and CSS animation for the people and the stars.
+I used these animation types since it was a part of the requierment and i knew how to use them.